The Origin and Evolution of Animals*

 Turbellarians are primarily free-living aquatic predators of small organisms.
 Planarians are some of the best known examples of turbellarians.
 Some planarians have the unique ability of being able to regenerate lost body parts.

-Trematodes are also internal parasites.
-Unlike cestodes, they gulp tissues from the host and digest them with their own digestive system.
-Humans can be afflicted with trematods known as liver flukes.
+Trematodes are also internal parasites of animals.
+But unlike cestodes, trematodes retain mouthparts and a digestive system.
+Humans can be afflicted with trematodes known as liver flukes.

 Phylum Annelida (Protostomes: Lophotrochozoa)